There are four ways you can submit an Employee Commendation/Complaint to the UC Santa Barbara Police Department:

 UCSB Police no longer provide live scan services.
 Please contact the Santa Barbara Police Department, Santa Barbara Sheriff's Office or a private vendor for this service.

 Any items found on campus can be taken to a drop off point (i.e. the UCEN front desk; the Community Relations Office; the library) or the item can be brought directly to our station.
 All lost and found items turned into the Police Department are given to the Lost & Found division, (805) 893-3843.
-Check Lost & Found for more in depth details about lost and found.
+Check Lost & Found:

 More information about the Bike/Skateboard Safety Class can be found here.